janmaijai-rana/Maverick-99/README.md

 <h3>About Me</h3>

-- I love computers that's why I never stop learning more and more about various fields in computer science.
+- I have done my Bachelor's in Computer Science and Engineering from Central University of Haryana.
-- I have learned Web Development, Machine Learning and Software development.
+- I am learning..

 <h3> See my Projects In </h3>